tuva-health/docs/docs/data-models/core-data-model/encounter-claim-line.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Encounter Line
+# Encounter Claim Line

 ## Description
 During a typical healthcare encounter clinicians will perform multiple services for the patient.
 This can include anything from a physician consult, to therapy (e.g. respiratory therapy), to administering intravenous medications.
 These services are recorded for billing purposes using revenue center codes and HCPCS codes and provide a useful record of care.
 Each service receives it's own separate record.